Jpease1020/UI-Testing/PITCHME.md

 Tool | Description
 ------------ | -------------
-**Protractor** | An end-to-end testing framework, support for Angular **CodeceptJS** | A promise based UI testing framework providing easy to read testing code
+**Protractor** | An end-to-end testing framework, support for Angular **CodeceptJS** | A promise based UI testing framework providing easy to read testing code.
+Also has support for Angular
 ---
 Tool | Description
 ------------ | -------------